NotARobott/RUAReportAnalyzer/README.md

 ## Features

 - **Multi-Platform Compatibility**: Works seamlessly on macOS, Linux, and Windows.
-- **Automated Gmail Integration**: Fetch DMARC reports from Gmail with search filters and labels.
+- **Automated Gmail Integration**: Fetch then delete DMARC reports from Gmail with search filters and labels.
 - **Report Parsing**: Process `.zip` and `.gz` files containing XML DMARC reports, and export parsed data as CSV.
 - **Failure Analysis**: Detect DKIM and SPF failures in incoming reports and generate alerts based on detected issues.
 - **Email Alerts**: Automatically email alerts with attached reports if failures occur.